 The notable highlight of the sale is John Frost's Spring, which sold above its high estimate for $269,000.
 The painting which illustrates an area near Pasadena, beneath Mt.
 Wilson is considered the best work by Frost that Bonhams has ever offered.
 It is the second highest auction record for the artist.

-Furthermore, Bougainvillea by Joseph Kleitsch, depicting a cascade of bougainvillea adorning the walls of the San Juan Capistrano Mission, proved to be a hit and sold for $305,000.
+Furthermore, Bougainvillaea by Joseph Kleitsch, depicting a cascade of bougainvillaea adorning the walls of the San Juan Capistrano Mission, proved to be a hit and sold for $305,000.
 Of the top Plein Air artists on offer, William Wendt's Mt.
 San Antonio and Quiet Brook found new owners for a price of $106,250 each.

 Lastly, surprising results came from Maynard Dixon's Great White Throne and Frank McCarthy's Under surveillance, where each sold for $112,500, more than twice their high estimates.
 In particular, the McCarthy painting achieved the second highest price for the artist.